nicocriscuolo/StructuRly/README.md

-**StructuRly** was firstly presented during the [International BBCC meetings](https://www.bbcc-meetings.it) held in Naples in November 2018 and its implementation has been described inside the paper *StructuRly: a novel shiny app to produce elegant, detailed and interactive plots for population analysis* (submitted).
+**StructuRly** was firstly presented during the [International BBCC meetings](https://www.bbcc-meetings.it) held in Naples in November 2018 and its implementation has been described inside the paper *StructuRly: a novel shiny app to produce comprehensive, detailed and interactive plots for population genetic analysis* (submitted).
 If you use this package for your research please cite:

     #> It is recommended to use 'given' instead of 'middle'.
     #>